Elcock-Lab/uiowa_bd/README.md

 # *uiowa_bd*

+### Note: the code and examples provided here are fully functional but the documentation is a work in progress

 ## Overview
 *uiowa_bd* is a parallelized program that performs Brownian dynamics (BD) simulations of macromolecules.
 It uses simple molecular mechanics models of the kind widely used in other simulation codes to model the internal degrees of freedom of molecules, but also has the ability to include hydrodynamic interactions (HIs) between atoms (or more generally, beads), calculated at the Rotne-Prager-Yamakawa level of theory.
 This makes it useful for accurately simulating the translational and rotational diffusion of macromolecules, as well as their associations, in a fundamentally implicit solvent model.